Aunt Vom and the Great Feminist Uprising

 At 9, I found a group of women in the same costume, sitting outside on a bench (not Aunt Bench), drinking pints of Nun’s Chough.
 I recognised a few of the leaders, and saw Aunt Vom at the back, mooning at a passing motor car.
 Ivy Fowlpest hushed the rabble to silence, and we gathered around.
 This was the plan.
 Under the guise of weak-willed and silly women, we are to break into the College library again, and steal it’s most coveted and precious item – The Library Trolley.

 Gasps flew about the table.
 The prestige attached to the Library Trolley is without rival.
-Those entrusted with being it’s custodian, are not only interviewed deeply, but on appointment become a total jobs worth and wheel it around as a way of claiming importance.
+Those entrusted with being it’s custodian, are not only interviewed deeply, but on appointment become a total jobs worth and wheel it around as a way of claiming authority.
 This would need careful coordination.
 Aunt Vom is to take out the guards, with some Chinese Throwing Stars that she keeps under her skirts.
 Ivy Fowlpest will hit them with a pan (if they’re still alive) just in case.
 We then steal the keys, get in, and remove the Library Trolley under the cover of darkness.

 This all sounded splendid, but a few of the sisters needed clarification on several points, which resulted in a two hour discussion.
 A woman called Urticaria rode roughshod over the conversation, leading around to her suspected pregnancy.
 She was angry that the doctor wouldn’t prescribe her a toad to wee on for a conclusive result.
 Another, named Flan, ranted about her divorce proceedings, and the way her husband blames her for setting light to him while he slept.
 By the time we left, Aunt Vom had had eleven pints and thrown a stool at a man frowning at her, and a woman only known as ‘Squits’ had exactly that.
 I must admit, I was five sheets to the wind myself, and openly weed in a shrub container in the pub garden.
 It was only a hebe, and they’re a fairly hardy species.